AlexDustin/AI-Text-Enhancer-Pro/README.md

 # AI Text Enhancer Pro (v1.1 Secure) 🚀

-**A secure, professional tool for text editing, code refactoring, and translation using LLM (OpenRouter API).**
+A secure, modular workspace designed for precision text processing and code enhancement.

-Unlike typical chatbots, this tool offers a professional UI (VS Code style), streaming responses, smart syntax highlighting, a dynamic model manager, and a **cryptographically secure** architecture.
+Bridging the gap between standard chatbots and professional editors, **AI Text Enhancer Pro** provides a dedicated environment for refining content using any LLM via OpenRouter.
+Built with a privacy-first architecture and a streamlined dual-pane interface, it transforms raw AI generation into a controlled, transparent workflow.

 ![Main Interface](screen_main.png)
 ![Main Interface](screen_diff.png)